The Landlord

 Story & Plot Summary: The Landlord

-Quick Plot Summary: The Landlord is a Comedy, Drama film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1970, The Landlord is a Comedy, Drama film directed by Hal Ashby.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Beau Bridges.

 Ending Explained: The Landlord

-The final moments of The Landlord reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Landlord reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Landlord?